 Since most material on this site is licensed for online electronic distribution only, this means that users are restricted to printing pages for personal research use.
 If, as an instructor, you want to use material in a course, you can provide the permanent URL on the title record page and the appropriate page numbers to students.
 If you want to photocopy pages for your course, you must apply directly to the original publisher or copyright holder for permission.
 If in doubt, or for further information, see our section on fair use.

 For best printing results choose the “PDF” viewing option.
-Three pages may be downloaded or printed at a time.
+Ten pages may be downloaded or printed at a time.
 This is generally sufficient for following a citation or extracting a quotation and follows HEB’s policy for fair-use rights and limitations.